Important Machining Factors of Carbon Steels

 Carbon has a leading role in the machinability of plain carbon steels, primarily by its effect on the bulk mechanical properties like hardness, tensile and yield strength and ductility.

-Figure 1 shows the production rating of plain carbon steels—how they “peak” at 0.18 to 0.22 percent carbon before the machinability starts to decrease because of the higher hardiness resulting from higher carbon contents.
+Plain carbon steels “peak” at 0.18 to 0.22 percent carbon before the machinability starts to decrease because of the higher hardiness resulting from higher carbon contents.
 A steel of optimum machinability—one both soft enough to easily form a chip, yet brittle enough to allow that chip to break and separate—results in longer tool life and a superior surface finish.
 The 11XX steels, called resulfurized steels, employ additions of sulfur and manganese to try to create this soft, yet brittle workpiece material.

 Sulfur combines with manganese to form a solid but nonmetallic inclusion substance called manganese sulfide.
 Manganese sulfides act as discontinuities in the steel, providing nucleation sites for the chip to break.
 The 11XX series of steels has more sulfur and manganese than the 10XX grades.
 It is more machinable because of the manganese sulfides resulting from the increase in manganese and sulfur content.
 (The manganese is added to tie up the sulfur and prevent it from reacting with the iron in the steel, forming iron sulfides or pyrites that are brittle at steel rolling temperatures.)